 Indexing and handoff

 - An indexing task starts running and building a new segment.
 It must determine the identifier of the segment before it starts building it.
-For a task that is appending (like a Kafka task, or an index task in append mode) this will be done by calling an "allocate" API on the Overlord to potentially add a new partition to an existing set of segments.
+For a task that is appending (like a Kafka task, or an index task in append mode) this is done by calling an "allocate" API on the Overlord to potentially add a new partition to an existing set of segments.
 For a task that is overwriting (like a Hadoop task, or an index task not in append mode) this is done by locking an interval and creating a new version number and new set of segments.

 - If the indexing task is a realtime task (like a Kafka task) then the segment is immediately queryable at this point.
 It's available, but unpublished.